Credit:

 Most controllers support a Bluetooth connection that should, in theory, be automatically detected by Windows.
 This didn’t always prove true in our testing.
 Wireless can also fall victim to interference from other devices.

 Most PC game controllers support a wireless connection but also work over USB-A or USB-C, providing a backup if wireless goes awry.
-You do pay a slight premium for wireless, however.
-The PowerA Spectra Enhanced, our value pick, is a wired controller that undercuts wireless competitors without compromising quality or layout.
+You often pay a slight premium for wireless, but prices have come down in recent years.
+Finding a wireless controller nowadays doesn’t have to cost more than a wired one.

 Cloud Controllers Have Real Problems